wp-plugins/addfunc-wysiwyg-helper/readme.txt

 *   li
 *   span*

-*Span are highlighted without a label, but even more prominently, so they are easy to spot.
+*Spans are highlighted without a label, but even more prominently, so they are easy to spot.
 This can help Editors keep the code clean, as they can see where they need to remove unwanted styling using the style eraser button.

 Your theme can still apply an editor-style.css stylesheet.
 In most cases, the WYSIWYG will still reflect how the content will look on the front end of the live website.